nrxus/faux/README.md

 on trait definitions for every mocked object, which would pollute their function signatures with either generics or trait objects.

+## Inspiration

+This library was inspired by [mocktopus], a mocking library for nightly Rust that lets you mock any function.
+Unlike mocktopus, `faux` works on stable Rust and deliberately only allows for mocking public methods in structs.

 [Latest Version]: https://img.shields.io/crates/v/faux.svg
 [crates.io]: https://crates.io/crates/faux
 [rustc 1.45+]: https://img.shields.io/badge/rustc-1.45+-blue.svg